OWASP/OdTM/applications/OdTMServer/README.md

 To compile & run the application:

-* clone the whole repository [https://github.com/nets4geeks/OdTM.git](https://github.com/nets4geeks/OdTM.git),
-go to the 'applications/OdTMServer' folder and run 'mvn compile' there.
+* clone the whole OdTM repository, go to the 'applications/OdTMServer' folder and run 'mvn compile' there.

 * edit 'server.properties' and execute the 'run' script there.